Sciatica Market Size and Share

 Hospitals generated 39.72% of 2024 revenues, reflecting their dominance in acute imaging and complex interventions.
 Home-care settings are advancing 11.22% CAGR, powered by telemedicine follow-up that reliably monitors post-operative recovery.
 Portable devices such as the FDA-cleared Kizu Spine Belt enable non-pharmacological therapy at home, supporting patient autonomy.

 Ambulatory surgical centers and specialized pain clinics gain share as payers incentivize site-of-service shifts that lower costs while maintaining quality.
 Enhanced recovery after surgery protocols shorten stays for elderly fusion patients, illustrating system-wide adoption of efficiency best practices.
-These distributed models underpin sustained expansion of the sciatica treatment market.
+These distributed models underpin sustained expansion of the sciatica market.

 Geography Analysis